-PSY 674 (Diagnosis and Treatment of Mental Health Disorders) PSY 606 (Interpersonal Skills and Group Therapy) PSY 676 (Theories of Counseling and Psychotherapy), PSY 623 (Ethics and Law for Mental Health Professionals) PSY 678 (Techniques of Counseling and Psychotherapy) PSY 639 (Couple and Family Therapy I) PSY 661 (Preparation for Practicum)
+PSY 674 (Diagnosis and Treatment of Mental Health Disorders) PSY 606 (Interpersonal Skills and Group Therapy) PSY 676 (Theories of Counseling and Psychotherapy), PSY 623 (Ethics and Law for Mental Health Professionals)

+PSY 678 (Techniques of Counseling and Psychotherapy) PSY 639 (Couple and Family Therapy I)

+PSY 661 (Preparation for Practicum)

-- Attend the "Tips for Practicum" meeting at your campus or in your PSY 661 class - Examine the MFT Agency Information online via Tevera.
-Please not that there is important student feedback to be reviewed on Tevera. - Consult your Clinical Training staff for suggestions about the match between your interests and abilities and the training experience offered by the site you are pursuing - Contact Psychology Career Services in preparing your résumé (including cover letter) for interviews: (310) 568-1580. - Telephone the contact person at each site and email/fax your résumé. - 6.
-Be diligent about follow-through after sending your résumé. - 7.
-Be prepared for interviews by working with the Psychology Career Services. - 8.
-Review the considerations listed on pages 32-33 in agreeing to work at a site. - 9.
-Plan to take Practicum in the fall, spring and first summer session
+- Attend the "Tips for Practicum" meeting at your campus or in your PSY 661 class 1 - 2.
+Examine the MFT Agency Information online via PepPro. - 3.
+Consult your Clinical Training staff for suggestions about the match between your interests and abilities and the training experience offered by the site you are pursuing - 4.
+Contact Psychology Career Services in preparing your résumé (including cover letter) for interviews: (310) 568-1580. - 5.
+Telephone the contact person at each site and email/fax your résumé. - 6.
+Be diligent about follow-through after sending your résumé. - Be prepared for interviews by working with the Psychology Career Services.
+7. - Review the considerations listed on pages 32-33 in agreeing to work at a site. - Plan to take Practicum in the fall, spring and first summer session